Clytage/rfid-security/README.md

 Welcome to the GitHub page of my Arduino RFID security system project.
 Here you will find the [logic of the system](https://github.com/Clytage/rfid-security/blob/main/logic.txt), and [Arduino sketches](https://github.com/Clytage/rfid-security/tree/main/Arduino%20sketches) for this project.

+NB: I'm not sure this project is running well on your behavior.

 ### Things I used:

 * [Arduino IDE](https://www.arduino.cc/en/software#download) for an IDE.